How do Photos Help in an Accident?

 Why You Should Take Photos After a Car Accident

-While taking pictures after a collision may not seem very helpful, it can make a big difference for your personal injury or property damages claim.
+While taking pictures after a collision may not seem very helpful, it can make a big difference for your personal injury or property damage claim.
 Having photos from the scene of your car crash documents your injuries and damages and may be used by investigators to determine what caused the collision.
 Photos can help you prove your insurance claim, and yet many people fail to take photos at the scene because they are in so much shock immediately after the crash that snapping pictures is the last thing on their mind.

 How Car Accident Photos Can Help